JavaFundamentalsZT/jf-2012-pong/README.md

 ### Step 2 - Native libs

-Copy native libraries specific to your platform into `nativelib` directory.
+Extract native libraries from `lib/natives-<your-platform>.jar` into `nativelib` directory.
+Win32 libs have been extracted already.
 In case of 64-bit Windows, please use **32-bit Java** to launch the game.
 Alternatively, you can get the latest <a href=\"http://www.lwjgl.org/\">LWJGL</a> which has 64-bit Windows libraries.
 You may have to recompile Slick.